armandoxxx/AngularWithCordova/MobileApp/README.md

 Note: if you want to open the app and get the event:
 - **"click_action": "com.adobe.phonegap.push.background.MESSAGING_EVENT"**
 is needed on android.
 - **"force-start": "1"** is needed when app is closed and not running in background.
-Otherwise you your app wont open if you click on it in notification.
+Otherwise you your app wont open if you click on notification.
 - **"count":"5"** shows badge number

 ```